Clement-Hardy/Uni-MS-PS/README.md

 ## Pretrained Models
-Weights of the network are available at: https://www.dropbox.com/scl/fi/ooziuv2wrgp6cm703zs9r/model.pth?rlkey=xd6dnsqisfqt6967xdg2chncd&dl=0.
+Weights of the network are available at: https://www.dropbox.com/scl/fi/ooziuv2wrgp6cm703zs9r/model_uncalibrated.pth?rlkey=xd6dnsqisfqt6967xdg2chncd&dl=0 for the Universal version and https://www.dropbox.com/scl/fi/ux2uqx50bujzcaca9ht00/model_calibrated.pth?rlkey=m4qp4rcow99oxyrvkck9snz5l&dl=0 for the calibrated version.
 Extract it and place it in the folder weights

 ## Running the Test